-In both spoken or written form, interviews often begin with an exchange of opening salutations, are followed by a question or statement, and then a two-way sustained interaction.
-The language is often authentic, informal and conversational in style, sometimes with interjections, incomplete sentences, pauses and fillers.
+InterviewIn both spoken or written form, interviews often begin with an exchange of opening salutations, are followed by a question or statement, and then a two-way sustained interaction.
+The language is often authentic, informal and conversational in style, sometimes with interjections, incomplete sentences and pauses and fillers to maintain conversation.
 The register of interviews will often depend on the context and relationship between participants.